-28 What post-sale duties may be imposed on potentially responsible parties and how might liability be imposed upon their breach?
+What post-sale duties may be imposed on potentially responsible parties and how might liability be imposed upon their breach?

-The Consumer Code requires the manufacturer and the distributor to place on the market a safe product.
+Pursuant to the Consumer Code and to the GPSR, the manufacturer and the distributor must place only safe products on the market.
 They also have a general duty to carry out 'post-market controls' (testing the product, monitoring consumers' claims, etc) and a number of post-sales duties aimed at preventing damage that a defective product might cause.
-These may include the withdrawal of the product from the market, the recall from consumers or users, and provision of supplementary information aimed at making consumers aware of risks and instructing them on how to avoid damages.
+These may include the withdrawal of the product from the market, the recall from consumers or users and provision of supplementary information aimed at making consumers aware of risks and instructing them on how to avoid damages.
 Manufacturers are also required to inform the competent authorities of any of their products' defects or risks and cooperate with them in all activities aimed at preventing damage.